Eric is always on the lookout for creative products and ideas that make life better and might even help save a little money.

 A few years later, I've been pretty darned happy with it.
 I didn't even put in on the roof; I just mounted it on the side of our wooden deck and pointed it at the nearest towers.
 We get 20 channels (up from the original 16), totally clear, and the nearest broadcast tower is some 20+ miles away.
 We even get signals from some stations that are 40-50 miles out!

 I imagine if I decided to climb up on the roof and mount this thing up there it would work even better, but it's doing so well I hate to move it.
 And nothing good ever comes of it when I go up on the roof.

-- Higher isn't always better: Of course if you can mount your antenna on your roof you'll likely get great results.
+- Higher isn't always better: Of course, if you can mount your antenna on your roof you'll likely get great results.
 But if you are putting it lower you need to consider everything around it.
-I actually got better results by dropping mine a few inches so the eves of the house had less on an impact on the signal.
+I actually got better results by dropping mine a few inches so the eves of the house had less of an impact on the signal.

 - Take advantage of clear spots on the horizon: Once you've got the general direction of your towers worked out, it makes no sense to point your antenna in that direction, but straight at a tree.
 As much as possible you need a clear line of sight from you to the horizon for best results.